"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Chandana Eswar and Sundar Raj Urs.
+Chandana Eswar, Sundar Raj Urs.
 Menstruation: Level of awareness on premenstrutation and the prevalence of menstrual syndromes among college going women athletes and non-athletes.
-International Journal of Physical Education, Sports and Health.
-2016; 3(5): 459-462.
+Int J Phys Educ Sports Health 2016;3(5):459-462.